Nemo & Friends SeaRider: Ride

-From there, guests are either flown across the sea by Becky and the loons that carry guests by their feet across some rocks and sea lions before we are dropped into the water or we follow the stingray migration all the way back to the reef while Marlin sings along.
+From there, guests are either flown across the sea by Becky and the loons that carry guests by their feet across some rocks and sea lions before being dropped into the water, or follow the stingray migration all the way back to the reef while Marlin, Nemo, and Dory sing along.
 Once guests arrive back home, everyone gathers around to bid Sheila a farewell and at that moment, Sheila returns to her normal size, startling whoever is left behind saying extra goodbyes for their friend, whether it's Dory, Hank, Pearl, Peach, Bloat, or Dory's parents Jenny and Charlie.
 The ride ends with a cast member saying goodbye and to come again.